-About Deformer
+About Deformers

 Cubism allows you to deform objects by moving individual mesh vertices to change the direction of a character's face or to add arm movements.